For any point on the map:

 As an individual user, you can buy and spend credits as you wish.
 Your purchases cannot be shared with other user accounts.
 Sign up here »

 As an organisational account user you will have access to all catchment and point data purchased by any users in your organisational.
 Your organisation nominates one or more lead users who are responsible for purchasing credits for the organisation and allocating them to users.
 Please visit our User Guide for further information.

 To join an existing organisational account, please contact your lead user who can send you an invite.
 Alternatively, you can sign up as an individual user first and then contact us to convert the account to an organisational one.

-A discounted rate is available for educational use: £150 (excluding VAT) for 1,000 credits (£1.50 per catchment retrieval).
+A discounted rate is available for Educational and Research use: £150 (excluding VAT) for 1,000 credits (£1.50 per catchment retrieval).
 The credits must all be released to the same Web Service account.
 If you qualify for this offer we will issue you with a licence certificate along with an invoice for payment.
 The signed licence certificate and payment must be received before the credits are allocated.
 Please visit our User Guide for further information.

-Please contact us if you would like to arrange an educational licence.
+Please contact us if you would like to set up an Educational and Research account.

 The Flood Estimation Handbook (FEH), with its subsequent updates and FEH Software, provides the industry-standard methods for assessing flood risk in the UK.
 It offers guidance on the estimation of rainfall and river flood frequency and development site runoff rates across the UK.
 These are required for: